murggu/tecnun-cc-23/day1/README.md

 **[Part 1]**
 - Create a resource group with tags
-- Create a vnet [S]
+- Create a vnet
-- Create a storage account (ADLS Gen2) [S]
+- Create a storage account (ADLS Gen2)
-- Add tags to the storage account and container
+- Add tags to the storage account and container  [S]
 - Add lock to the resource group
 - Remove resource group